-Greater Heights Academy, a K-6 Academy located in Genesee County, Michigan, has completed its sixth year with the enclosed financial statements.
+Greater Heights Academy, a K-6 Academy located in Genesee County, Michigan, has completed its seventh year of operations with the enclosed financial statements.
 In addition to the statements, a comparative analysis of government-wide data is also provided.

-The Management's Discussion and Analysis, a requirement of GASB 34, is intended to be Greater Heights Academy's discussion and analysis of the financial results for the fiscal year ended June 30, 2019.
+The Management's Discussion and Analysis, a requirement of GASB 34, is intended to be Greater Heights Academy's discussion and analysis of the financial results for the fiscal year ended June 30, 2020.
 Generally Accepted Accounting Principles (GAAP) according to GASB 34 requires the reporting of two types of financial statements: District-wide Financial Statements and Fund Financial Statements.